linneayuan/Population-dynamics-of-freshwater-microorganisms/Pipeline/README.md

 and filter for average coverage over 20x and 50 %cov.
 This way you can quickly do a prescreening of a number of metagenomes before actually downloading the whole set and performing any analysis.
 This pipeline can only download from the SRA database.

-## Prerequisite files
+## Input files
-You will need:
+You will need to place the following files in the folder Raw_data:
 * A .fasta reference file with all your reference genomes (used for Bowtie2)

 * A .txt file with accession numbers, separated by row break.
 The accession numbers must start with ERR, SRR or DRR.